 - 4.5.1 This includes pupils who are extremely reserved, as well as displaying challenging, disruptive, disturbing behaviour.
-Other pupils may have disorders such as attention deficit disorder (ADD). - 4.5.2 Behaviour is no longer an acceptable way of describing SEN. Any concerns relating to child's behaviour should be described as an underlying response to a social, emotional, or mental health need.
+Other pupils may have disorders which include some forms of neuro-diversity such as ADHD. - 4.5.2 'Behaviour' is no longer an acceptable way of describing SEN. Any concerns relating to child's behaviour should be described as an underlying response to a social, emotional, or mental health need.